djradon/public-notes/prdct.gfo.md

   - Presentic processual attributives are associated with process boundaries; they must be wholly accessible at time points.
 The isolated presentic data of process boundaries do not need any reference to a process; they can be completely reduced to object qualities.
 These are typical qualities of objects that participate in the process.
 An example of a non-isolated presentic attributive of a process is the velocity of a moving body at a time point (even if it is zero, e.g. as an initial velocity).
 The velocity cannot be determined and specified without a temporally extended process
   - "The global attributives of processes present the richest class of attributives of processes.
 A systematic classification of these attributives is in its initial stage.
 Their main feature is that it is not meaningful to specify or refer to them at a process boundary.
 One type of global attributives is abstracted from time se- ries in the form of diagrams (such as curve diagrams).
 Examples are electro-cardiograms and long-term blood pressure measurements"
   - " Additionally, we emphasize that intrinsic global attributives of processes are themselves processes, called attributive processes.
 A clear separation between an attributive process and a corresponding bearer-process needs further investigation and clarification.
 A water wave, for ex- ample, can be considered as an attributive process that occurs on the basic process of local movements of water particles.
 This basic process is the bearer of the wave"
   - " Finally for processual attributives, many other global attributives of a process are not derived from time series.
 Examples are the duration of a process and its occupied space.
 Physics provides many examples of this kind, for example the average velocity of a moving body.
 Further investigation of the global attributives of processes should take the distinction between intrinsic and extrinsic attributives into account."
+- "There are further kinds of attributives, including relators, roles, functions, and dispositions, which are more abstract than phenomenal attributives; they cannot be directly perceived or measured.
+GFO adopts the general understanding of a role where
+  -  a role individual is defined as a relational entity that links any entity, called the role player (or filler), with some context, in which the entity plays that role

 ## References